 River’s Gift are committed to funding world leading SIDS research on our home soil in Australia.

-In July 2019, River’s Gift pledged our funding commitment to the research of Professor Leanne Dibbens at the University of South Australia, in collaboration with Professor Robert Vink and Professor Roger Byard, of the University of Adelaide.
-To this point in mid-2021, Professor Dibbens has generated a DNA biobank for babies who have died of SIDS, helping find possible genetic causes for this devastating condition.
+We have pledged our funding commitment to the research of Professor Leanne Dibbens at the University of South Australia (UniSA), in collaboration with Professor Robert Vink and Professor Roger Byard.